 Many of these guest authors have never written a guest post, which isn’t a big deal… but many of them don’t even have a great track record of writing awesome content on their own blog.

-Here’s what I look for when an author offers me a guest post:
+Here’s what I look for when authors offer me a guest post:

 - Spam – I Google their name to make sure they aren’t pushing out spammy content throughout the web.